d03n3rfr1tz3/hass-divoom/README.md

 `MODE` on all currently supported Divoom devices can be one of:

 * `clock`: Display the built-in clock channel.
 You can specify the style in the `clock` parameter.
-  This mode also accepts the boolean-like parameters `weather`, `temp` and `calendar` for activating the corresponding features.
+  This mode also accepts the boolean-like parameters `weather`, `temp`, `calendar` and `hot` for activating the corresponding features.
+  The `hot` parameter controls the slideshow of the best images, which is right next to the other boolean-like buttons in the app, but a completely separate command in the protocol.
   It's also possible to specify the `color` of the clock.
   * `clock` parameter accepts a number between 0 and 9.
 The actual supported clock styles depend on your device.\
     0 = Fullscreen, 1 = Rainbow, 2 = Boxed, 3 = Analog square,\